Home / microfluidic reviews / Droplet & digital microfluidics / Liposome and Lipid Nanoparticle - An overview

 What are the differences between liposome and other lipid nanoparticle?

-The main difference compared to other lipid nanoparticle resides in the stabilization process at the interface: Instead unlike surfactant-stabilisation, here phospholipids arranged into spherical cell membrane–like lipid bilayers with their water-loving “heads” toward the aqueous medium and their fatty “tails” tucked toward each other act as a stabilising agent.
+The main difference compared to other lipid nanoparticles resides in the stabilization process at the interface: Instead unlike surfactant-stabilization, here phospholipids arranged into spherical cell membrane–like lipid bilayers with their water-loving “heads” toward the aqueous medium and their fatty “tails” tucked toward each other act as a stabilizing agent.
 [1] When Phospholipids molecules are dispersed in an aqueous solution, they spontaneously organize in liposomes to reduce the surface interaction between their hydrophobic chains and the surrounding water.
-The behaviour in solution will vary on various parameters [1]:
+The behavior in the solution will vary on various parameters [1]:

 • Intrinsic parameters linked to the nature of the phospholipid molecule such as the chemical structure, the carbon backbone…